Skip to main content

 Platform Events

-Another type of integration are platform events.
+Another type of integration is platform events.
 Platform events let you monitor systems and communicate changes to other systems, kind of like a radio transmission from sender to receiver.
 For example, you order a birthday gift for your nephew and receive messages when the gift ships and when it is delivered to the birthday boy.
 Or, a news source you subscribe to sends you messages about breaking news stories.

 Platform events communicate inside and outside of Salesforce using processes, flows, or Apex, or even external apps using Salesforce APIs.
 You’ll find links to more information on platform events in the Resources section.